prof-manini/emacs-starter-kit/README.rst

 You can also create a sub directory of ``.emacs.d`` named after your account, for example I have a ``.emacs.d/lele/`` where I store `GNUS` details and state.
-If it exists, that directory is also added to the Emacs's `load-path`.
+This directory may contain specific overrides to any of the customization modules: for example, you can see in ``.emacs.d/lele/elpa.el`` how I augmented the set of external packages loaded from the ELPA archives.
+That file gets loaded just after ``.emacs.d/elpa.el``.

 If you need to override some module provided either by the emacs-starter-kit or by your system, or maybe you just wanna evaluate